panktishah99/LoveStoryingTest/README.md

 2. Dashboard - List of saved stories to read or delete
 3. Create Story - User enters various parameters and prompt for AI to generate a story with images
 4. View Story - a scrollable page formatted with the generated story and images for a User friendly reading experience
+5. Manage Story
-5. Questionnaire - an evaluation page to answer questions related to the story
+6. Questionnaire - an evaluation page to answer questions related to the story

-Try the prototype for our app on snack on a simulated phone or your own device: https://snack.expo.dev/@panktiii/github.com-panktishah99-lovestoryingtest
+Please try the App prototype on snack's simulated phone (Android / IOS) or your own device: https://snack.expo.dev/@panktiii/github.com-panktishah99-lovestoryingtest@prototype
+User name: Admin
+Password: 12345